Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Optimization in Prescriptive Provisioning

 Acting in a prescriptive fashion in adaptive networks means that the agent is able to provide actionable advise on how a service request can be provisioned on-line to improve targeted network performance metrics (e.g., blocking probability, spectrum utilization, cost, latency).
 Hence, prescriptive provisioning in adaptive networks concerns learning heuristics/policies to on-line provision the arriving request, with the policies capturing both the traffic trends (e.g., arrival rates, bit-rates, holding times) and the long-term impact of agent actions to the system; that is, capturing how an action taken at a current time point affects actions for future arriving requests and consequently system performance.

-Prescriptive provisioning in adaptive networks has only recently received considerable attention from the optical networking community~\cite{Zhao:18,8738827,8847548,3229554,8485853,9083336,9375634,9373585,SUN2021107891,Zhao:21,9507559,9609608}.
+Prescriptive provisioning in adaptive networks has only recently received considerable attention from the optical networking community~\cite{Zhao:18,8738827,8847548,3229554,8485853,9083336,9375634,9373585,SUN2021107891,Zhao:21,9507559,9609608,9779080}.
 Even though diverse objectives are encountered (i.e., reward functions), most works focus on optimizing blocking probability and network spectrum utilization by on-line provisioning arriving connection requests through the learned RL policy.
 Furthermore, different optical multiplexing technologies (e.g., WDM, EON) have been considered, with different representations of space and action spaces.
-Recently, few works have targeted the VNF service chaining (SC) problem~\cite{9609608}, that aims to finding an on-line VNF-SC policy that meets the services' SLA agreements with reduced cost, latency, and spectrum utilization.

-While RL can be utilized to jointly learn routing and spectrum allocation policies (e.g., RMSA policy in~\cite{8738827}), most of the times RL is used to separately learn policies (e.g., on routing, SA~\cite{8847548,9083336} or even VNF-SC~\cite{9609608}), subsequently driving the rest of the decisions.
+Recently, few works have targeted the VNF service chaining (SC) problem~\cite{9609608,KHOSHKHOLGHI2022109451}, that aims to finding an on-line VNF-SC policy that meets the services' SLA agreements with reduced cost, latency, and spectrum utilization.
+While RL can be utilized to jointly learn routing and spectrum allocation policies [e.g., routing modulation and spectrum allocation (RMSA) policy in~\cite{8738827}], most of the times RL is used to separately learn policies (e.g., on routing, spectrum allocation~\cite{8847548,9083336} or even VNF-SC~\cite{9609608,KHOSHKHOLGHI2022109451}), subsequently driving the rest of the decisions.
 This is done to reduce problem dimensionality, consequently allowing the RL to converge to a good policy requiring less experience (i.e., number of learning episodes).
 This is a critical consideration in non-stationary network environments where a policy may be rendered obsolete upon significant networks changes (i.e., leading to inappropriate actions before adapting to the new conditions).
 In general, however, existing works clearly demonstrate the potential of prescriptive provisioning in adaptive networks to outperform conventional dynamic provisioning (Fig.~\ref{taxonomy}).
 All relevant works are surveyed in Section~\ref{surv_prescr}.

-\section{Predictive Provisioning: Survey on Ml}
+\section{Predictive Provisioning: Survey on ML}